-These courses are at foundation level and include awards, certificates and diplomas.
+Level 1 courses give you access to Level 2 qualifications, apprenticeships and employment.
+They include vocational qualifications and Functional Skills.
 They are hands-on qualifications providing an introduction to an industry of interest.
-Level 1 qualifications are studied full-time at Petroc.
-In addition we focus heavily on developing students’ employability and softer skills to allow them to thrive in their chosen industry.
+We focus heavily on developing your employability and softer skills to allow you to thrive in your chosen industry.

 Petroc offers GCSE courses in Maths and English as additional qualifications for students following academic and vocational programmes.
 Most employers and many of our programmes at Level 3 and above require a GCSE grade C/4 or higher in both English and Maths, so re-takes are available if you need them.
 We also offer GCES in Spanish, Biology, Psychology and Science for adult learners.

 These are one-year courses aimed at developing core theoretical knowledge and practical skills.
-Students have a broad range of Vocational and Technical Qualifications to choose from, each enables them progress into their chosen field.
+We offer a broad range of qualifications to choose from, each enabling you to progress into your chosen field.

-Apprentices develop their knowledge and gain skills to further their career while they work.
+Apprentices develop your knowledge and gain skills to further your career while they work.
 Level 2 apprentices develop hands-on, practical learning in the workplace and consolidate this whist studying at Petroc.
 Apprentices who don’t have a grade C or equivalent in English and/or maths will be required to pass Functional Skills Level 1 and work towards Functional Skills Level 2 as part of their apprenticeship.

 These work-based training programmes give you the skills, knowledge and competencies needed to progress in your chosen career or industry.
 Advanced Apprentices work for an employer and earn a salary, as well as taking an NVQ and Diploma at Level 3 through Petroc, attending college part-time.
 Apprentices who don’t have a grade C or equivalent in English and/or maths will be required to pass Functional Skills Level 2 as part of their apprenticeship.

-Access to HE is for adult learners (aged 19 and over) who wish to take a university-level course, but do not have the normal entry requirements.
-Access to HE courses prepare learners for higher education.
+Access to HE diplomas are for adult learners (aged 19 and over) who wish to take a university-level course but do not have the normal entry requirements.
+Access to HE courses will prepare you for higher education.